openprocurement/openprocurement.relocation.api/docs/source/tutorial.rst

 Transfer object contains new access ``token``, and new ``transfer`` to the object on which it will be applied.

+Transfer can be retrieved by id:

+.. include:: tutorial/get-transfer.http
+   :code:

 Changing tender ownership
 -------------------------